Mohamedibrahimarshath/HR-ANALYSIS-PROJECT/README.md

 This rich repository of data serves as the foundation for analyzing workforce dynamics, tracking employee tenure, gender distribution, and leave utilization patterns.
 With this dataset, the project aims to delve into HR analytics, leveraging Power BI to visualize trends, uncover insights, and derive actionable recommendations for optimizing human capital management strategies within the organization.

-## Installation Instructions ⚙️📥
-Clone the repository

-Install Power BI Desktop from the official website: Power BI Desktop

-Open Power BI Desktop and navigate to "Open" > "File" and select the project file (.pbix) from the cloned repository.

-Explore the dashboard, interact with visualizations, and gain insights from the data. 📊🔍

 ## Features 🛠️📊
 This repository includes the following features for effective data analysis and visualization using Power BI: